mongodb/mongodb-kubernetes-operator/docs/prometheus/README.md

 ## Quick Start

-We have tested this setup with versuion 0.54 of the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator).
+We have tested this setup with version 0.54 of the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator).

 ### Installing Prometheus Operator